-Rerun: Testing and tuning counterweight travelUpdated 8 months ago
+Rerun: Testing and tuning counterweight travelUpdated a year ago

 With the return line attached, pull your trolley down the zip line to its furthest point on the cable.
 Attach a rope if necessary, but DO NOT RIDE the zip line for this test.
 You are testing to make sure the counterweight has sufficient room to travel vertically as you spool out the return line, without crashing the counterweight cam up into the drum.
 If the cam collides with the drum before the trolley has reached its furthest point of travel, you will need to reconfigure (see troubleshooting).